ruuda/blog/posts/2015-04-26-the-gold-standard-for-error-handling.md

-Our goal is to write a function that takes a list of previously released versions and a user-provided version string, and returns the parsed number or reports an error otherwise.
+Our goal is to write a function that takes a list of previously released versions and a user-provided version string, which then returns the parsed number or reports an error.
 Conceptually, this is a simple task.
 If we disregard proper exception handling for a moment, we could implement it like this in C#: